 You see, whenever it stormed, sections of our neighborhood flooded, especially during high tide.
 Since our home sat near a dip in the road, my parents bought a sump pump they shared with our neighbors.
 In hindsight, a rowboat might have been a better investment.
-That’s because during severe storms, water often seeped into our dining room, ruining the floor and staining the grasscloth wallpaper.
-Both needed replacing more than once, so every winter Mom worried herself sick.
+That’s because during severe storms, water often seeped into our dining room, ruining the floor and staining the grass-cloth wallpaper.
+Both needed replacing more than once so every winter Mom worried herself sick.

-Back in 1960, when my parents bought our home on Galerita Way, it was intended to be our “starter” house.
+When my parents bought our home on Galerita Way, it was intended to be our “starter” house.
 But we never left.
 And thank goodness for that.
 Now don’t get me wrong; it was a modest home for sure; not much to look at and not in a desirable neighborhood.
 But what a spectacular upbringing.

 I grew up back when kids played outside until way past dark, grudgingly coming inside only when summoned.
 Money was tight even though both my parents worked, yet each year they managed a 2-week family vacation to Lake Tahoe.
 That was our big treat.
 And most Sundays during summer we skied at Lake Berryessa with friends.
 It was bliss.

 To us kids, new shoes were a big deal.
 Just going to a drive-in movie caused my sister and I to dance excitedly in anticipation.
 We lived in a tiny house with bedrooms the size of matchboxes but that didn’t matter to us.
-We’d never heard of a family room and didn’t care that our dining room was a converted bedroom.
+We’d never heard of a family room and didn’t care that our dining room was once a bedroom.

-I grew up in the 60s with orange shag carpet, a one-car garage and an above-ground doughboy pool neighborhood friends helped erect.
+I grew up in the 60s with orange shag carpet, a one-car garage and an above-ground Dough-boy pool neighborhood friends helped us erect.
 We had block parties and dinner parties; on weekends the adults often gathered in front yards to visit.
 It was a simple, innocent time.
 At least it seemed that way to me.

 Sunday evenings after dinner we gathered in front of the TV.
-I’d sit on that orange shag carpet while we all watched Walt Disney’s Wonderful World of Color.
+I’d sit on that orange shag while we all watched Walt Disney’s Wonderful World of Color.

 I still recall many of my neighborhood friends, which is pretty amazing considering my pathetic memory.
-My young life was filled with pingpong games, carefree days of swimming and countless summer BBQs.
+My young life was filled with ping pong games, carefree days of swimming and countless summer BBQ’s.
 I tell ya, I couldn’t have asked for a better childhood.

 Remembering those days now, I wouldn’t change a thing; not the community we lived in or our tiny tan and brown house on a street that flooded.
 Although we didn’t have much, we had what we needed.